fanoframework/fanoframework.github.io/middlewares/index.md

 ## Attaching middleware to global middleware

-When you use initialize `IDispatcher` implementation which support middlewares, such as `TDispatcher` class, you are required to setup two `IMiddlewareCollectionAware` instances.
-One is for global middlewares (single instance) and the other for per-route middleware (multiple instance) (See *Single vs Multiple instance* section in [Dependency Container](/depdendency-container)),
+When you use initialize `IDispatcher` implementation which support middlewares, such as `TDispatcher` class, you are required to setup one global `IMiddlewareList` instances.

 As shown in following code